-Students interested in the Spanish Placement Test and Credit by Examination must contact Lee Ballenger, Dean of Arts and Sciences, at (910) 410-1863 or leeb@RichmondCC.edu to determine eligibility and to arrange for testing.
+Students interested in the Spanish Placement Test and Credit by Examination must contact Will Albertsen, Spanish Instructor, at (910) 410-1917 or whalbertsen@RichmondCC.edu to determine eligibility and to arrange for testing.
 The completed placement test(s) and the proficiency credit form will be kept on file in the Office of the Registrar.